RateCity.com.au

 - 3 min read

-It’s every driver’s worst nightmare; getting into an accident or facing damages so severe your car is written off.
+• It’s every driver’s worst nightmare; getting into an accident or facing damages so severe that your car is written off.
 But if you’re still making repayments on a car loan, what happens to your loan if the vehicle is a write off?

-A car being written off is a more common occurrence than you’d expect, and it’s not just accidents on the road that you need to worry about.
-This is particularly true of countries like Australia that frequently experience adverse weather events
+Cars are written off more commonly than you’d expect, and it’s not just accidents on the road that you need to worry about.
+This is particularly true of countries like Australia that frequently experience adverse weather events.
+For example, destructive events like hailstorms can cause widespread damage to cars, with the cost to repair said vehicle potentially more expensive than the vehicle is worth.

 What to do when a car is written off

-Whether caused by accident or natural event, if you believe your car has been severely damaged you will need to notify your insurance provider
+Whether caused by accident or natural event, if your car has been severely damaged you will need to notify your insurance provider.
+The insurance provider will then determine whether the car is a write-off (also known as a ‘total loss’) and, if so, which type of write-off it is.

-2. Statutory write-off – when the vehicle is declared to be permanently unsafe to drive, no matter the repair work.
+2. Statutory write-off: When the vehicle is declared to be permanently unsafe to drive, no matter the repair work.

 Compare car loans in Australia

-Product database updated 27 Apr, 2024
+Product database updated 21 Dec, 2024

 This article was reviewed by Personal Finance Editor Georgia Brown before it was published as part of RateCity's Fact Check process.